 Despite the effectiveness of the self-correction strategy, explicit supervision is more helpful to better guide LLMs.
-Hence, we proceed to design an auto-feedback mechanism to recurrently provide dynamic instructions for ChatGPT regarding the generated bundles and intents, thereby chasing further performance enhancement.
+Hence, we proceed to design an auto-feedback mechanism to recurrently provide adaptive instructions for LLMs regarding the generated bundles and intents, thereby chasing further performance enhancement.
 We start from the generated bundles.
-Based on the GT bundles and the potential mistakes made by ChatGPT, we define five types of supervision signals. \begin{itemize}[leftmargin=*] \item Type 1: correct and should be kept. \item Type 2: invalid and should be removed (not containing any products in the GT bundles) \item Type 3: containing unrelated products to be removed. \item Type 4: missing some products and should append other related products (bundle size>1). \item Type 5: missing some products and should contain at least two related products (bundle size=1). \end{itemize}
+Based on the ground truth bundles and potential mistakes made by LLMs, we define five types of supervision signals: \begin{itemize}[leftmargin=*] \item Type 1: correct and should be kept; \item Type 2: invalid and should be removed (not containing any products in the ground truth bundles); \item Type 3: containing unrelated products to be removed; \item Type 4: missing some products and should append other related products (bundle size>1); \item Type 5: missing some products and should contain at least two related products (bundle size=1). \end{itemize}

-Since multiple bundles may be generated by ChatGPT given a session, we thus calculate the Jaccard similarity between the generated bundles and GT bundles.
-Hence, we can match and compare them, and then provide the corresponding supervision signals in an automatic manner.
-Accordingly, we pass the prompt to ChatGPT to refine its generated bundles - \textit{Here are some tips for the detected bundles in your answer: \{[bundle X is Type X, $\dots$]\}; Adjust the bundles based on the tips in your answer.
+Since multiple bundles may be generated by LLMs given a session, we calculate the Jaccard similarity between the generated bundles and ground truth bundles.
+Thus, we can match and compare them, and then automatically provide the corresponding supervision signals.
+Accordingly, we pass the prompt to LLMs to refine its generated bundles - \textit{Here are some tips for the detected bundles in your answer: \{[bundle X is Type X, $\dots$]\}; Adjust the bundles based on the tips in your answer.
 Please output the adjusted bundles with the format: \{`bundle number':[`product number']\}}.
 We repeat such a process $T_b$ times or until only the Type 0 signal is returned.
-Since ChatGPT could make different mistakes for various generated bundles in different sessions, the auto-feedback mechanism can recurrently offer dynamic supervision based on the GT bundles.
+Since LLMs could make different mistakes for various generated bundles in different sessions, the auto-feedback mechanism can recurrently offer adaptive supervision based on the ground truth bundles.